Bankers Football Club: Social and charity matches

 a very small number of people were present.
 Bankers won 4.9 to 4.1.

 Notable players

-Alexander Crooks (originally from the Adelaide Club), who captained the Bankers in 1877, joined the Kensington Football Club in 1878 and became their captain.
+Alexander Crooks (originally from the Adelaide Club), and who joined the Kensington Football Club in 1878 and became their captain.
 He was also a bank manager of Commercial Bank of South Australia, cricketer (played for South Australia) and embezzler.

 Crooks, a bank clerk, had come to the notice of the elite in 1874 in a moment of cricketing fame when, representing South Australia at Adelaide Oval, he took a spectacular boundary catch to dismiss the legendary W. G. Grace for six runs.
 Crooks became treasurer of the South Australian Cricket Association and, by 1885, he became its chairman but resigned shortly before the bank scandal broke.
 A large part of the bank’s cash deficiency turned out to be money misappropriated by Crooks as SACA treasurer.
 The bank shareholders’ meeting called for Crooks’ lynching.
 He avoided that but served eight years in Yatala Labour Prison.